 We value our reputation as a happy and caring school.
 Ofsted have always commented very favourably on pupil behaviour and standards and our children are recognised in the local community as being polite, respectful and well-mannered individuals.
-This is a well-ordered and disciplined school; we have very few rules and these are based on the safety and well-being of the school community.
+This is a well-ordered and disciplined school; our rules are simply based on kindness and respect to ensure the safety and well-being of the school community.